earlgreytech/neutron-spec/neutron-ARM.md

 * SVC 0x17: comstack_memory_remaining() -> size:u32 -- will get the remaining total size that is allowed to be used within this execution
 * SVC 0x18: comstack_item_limit_remaining() -> size:u32 -- will get the total remaining number of items that can be pushed onto the stack
 * SVC 0x19: comstack_clear() -- Will clear the stack completely, without giving any information about what was held on the stack
+* SVC 0x1A: peek_partial_comstack(buffer, begin, max_size) -> actual_amount_read: u32 -- will read only a partial amount of data from an SCCS item in the middle of the item's data (starting at 'begin')

 Call System Functions: